Before providing aged care services

 Use of protected information

-Protected information is information that was acquired under or for the purposes of the Act and:
+Protected information is information that was acquired under or for the purposes of the Privacy Act 1988 and:

 - relates to an approved provider’s affairs

-- relates to an applicant’s affairs for approval under Part 2.1 of the Act
+- relates to an applicant’s affairs for approval under Part 2.1 of the Aged Care Act

-- relates to an applicant’s affairs for a grant under Chapter 5 of the Act
+- relates to an applicant’s affairs for a grant under Chapter 5 of the Aged Care Act.

 Care recipients should feel supported to give feedback and make complaints.
 Their feedback and complaints should be addressed in a reasonable timeframe.